usnews/brightspot-cms/ui.md

 <img src="http://docs.brightspot.s3.amazonaws.com/dynamic-label-ui.png"/>

+**Embedding Objects**

-To embed a class, and provide an indented UI view, the annotation `@Embedded` is used with a static class.
+To embed a class within an object the annotation `@Embedded` is used with a static class.
 This class is then included as a field within the original class.

 <img src="http://docs.brightspot.s3.amazonaws.com/embedded_content.png"/>